conghui/swfwi/README.md

 - of course, you can also checkout the log manually.

 ## SWC++ compiler issues
-- we can only pass the `-O0` optimized flags to the `mpicxx -ver 5.421-sw-437 -host`.
+- we can only pass the `-O0` optimized flags to the `mpicxx -ver 5.421-sw-437 -host` when compiling `rsf` library.
 Compile it with `-O2` will creash the program.

 - the follow codes in `src/common/parabola-vertex.cpp`